tabular/dax-gotchas-data-scotland/README.md

 # DAX Gotchas at DATA:Scotland
 Slides and Power BI templates files from the session **DAX Gotchas** by **Chris Woolderink** at **DATA:Scotland** on **13th September 2019**.

+The **DAX Gotcha Lab Environment** will enable you to play with one billion of rows of **Scotch Whisky Consumption** in your local Power BI Desktop.

 **Power BI Template files:** https://github.com/tabular/dax-gotchas-data-scotland/tree/master/Lab

 Note: Source code for the **Clear Cache C# application** can be found from the SQLBits repository at https://github.com/tabular/dax-gotchas/blob/master/Source/04%20Program.cs.